Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Tangent Structures and Pseudolimits

 all commute; i.e., $(\ell_X, 0_X)$ is a morphism of bundles in $\Cscr$ (cf. \cite[Definition 2.2]{GeoffRobinDiffStruct}). \item There is a natural transformation $c\colon T^2 \Rightarrow T^2$ such that for all $X \in \Cscr_0$ the squares

 commute, i.e., $(c_X,\id_{TX})$ describes a bundle morphism in $\Cscr$. \item We have the equations $c^2 = \id_{\Cscr}, c \circ \ell = \ell$, and the diagrams

-commute in the functor category $[\Cscr,\Cscr]$ where $F \ast \alpha$ and $\alpha \ast F$ denote the left whiskering of a natural transformation $\alpha$ by a functor $F$ and the right whiskering of a natural transformation $\alpha$ by a functor $F$, respectively. \item The diagram
+commute in the functor category $[\Cscr,\Cscr]$ where $F \ast \alpha$ and $\alpha \ast F$ denote the post-whiskering of a natural transformation $\alpha$ by a functor $F$ and the pre-whiskering of a natural transformation $\alpha$ by a functor $F$, respectively. \item The diagram

 is an equalizer in $\Cscr$. \end{enumerate} \end{dfn} \begin{rmk} In \cite{GeoffRobinDiffStruct} we find the following useful observations about the parts of Definition \ref{Defn: Tangent Category}: \begin{itemize} \item Part 1 names $T$ the tangent functor of the tangent structure $\Tbb$ on $\Cscr$ and $p$. \item Part 2 describes the object $p_X\colon TX \to X$ as a tangent bundle in $\Cscr$. \item Part 3 names $\ell$ as the vertical lift. \item Part 4 names $c$ as the canonical flip. \item Part 5 gives the coherence relations on $\ell$ and $c$. \item Part 6 describes the universality of the vertical lift. \end{itemize} Note also that when we say that $\Cscr$ is a tangent category, we really mean that $(\Cscr,\Tbb)$ is a category equipped with a specific tangent structure $\Tbb$ and have omitted the explicit mention of the tangent structure.
 In fact, this is an abuse of notation; it is possible for a category to have multiple distinct tangent structures\footnote{The category $\mathbf{SMan}$ of smooth real manifolds is the standard example: there's the identity tangent structure $\mathbb{I}$ and the usual tangent structure defined by taking the bundle functor $T$ to send each manifold to its tangent bundle.}, so when we say $\Cscr$ is a tangent category we mean that $(\Cscr,\Tbb)$ is a category equipped with a specific (potentially unspecified) tangent structure $\Tbb$. \end{rmk} Equally as important to tangent categories are the morphisms of tangent categories.
 These come in two flavours: one, which is weaker and another which is strong.
 We will usually work with strong tangent morphisms, but provide the complete definition.